CoopHive/dvd-per-paper-process/README.md

 4. Create DB: `npm run create-db`
 5. Edit `TABLELAND_TABLE_NAME` in `.env` to the table that was just created
 6. Edit `DESCI_PKEY and DESCI_API_KEY` in `.env` to your [DeSci Nodes (dev network)](https://nodes-dev.desci.com) credentials.
 Make sure the account of `DESCI_PKEY` has some Sepolia testnet SepETH
+7. Edit `res/metadata.json` to appropriate node-level metadata for the Desci node.
 7. Create DeSci node: `npm run create-node`
 8. Edit `DESCI_NODE_UUID` in `.env` to the node that was just created
 9. Run job: e.g. `npm run run-job cowsay:v0.0.1 -i Message=moo`